Current group members

 Caterina Momoli, visiting PhD student

 Caterina graduated in Organic Chemistry from Sapienza University of Rome in 2019.
-She is a second-year PhD student in the Department of Physical and Chemical Sciences at the University of L’Aquila, focusing on the synthesis of differents heterocycles catalyzed by Brønsted and Lewis acids, with a particular emphasis on gold salts.
-She is currently working as visiting student in the Lundberg lab, exploring the electrosynthetic activation of organic compounds.
+She joined the Lundberg lab as a second-year PhD student at the Department of Physical and Chemical Sciences at the University of L’Aquila for a 6-month internship in the first half of 2025 and has returned for another stay from April 2026.